-In case you don’t know, Cloud is all kinds of crazy.
+In case you don’t know, Cloud mind has been broken by the events of his past.
 The story of Final Fantasy VII is full of identity crises, and Aerith’s death is something of a tipping point that shatters Cloud’s mind pretty badly.
 Even after defeating Sephiroth and saving the planet, Cloud still carries the burden of Aerith’s death.
 It colors his whole attitude about himself.

 Done with his dilly-dallying, Cloud frees himself from his personal prison and goes on to defeat Sephiroth yet again.
 Because that’s what Cloud does best.

 Moral of the Story: Don’t blame yourself for the things you can’t control.

 #2: Sazh Katzroy – Final Fantasy XIII

 Okay, so before I go into too much detail about Sazh, I understand that the portrayals of black people in Final Fantasy are often racist.
 For some people, the jury is still out whether Sazh’s portrayal is racist or not.
 I’m not here to comment on that – I just want to talk about why Sazh is my second favorite character in the entire franchise.